MicrosoftDocs/learn/learn-pr/azure-devops/implement-code-workflow/includes/2-choose-a-code-flow-strategy.md

 :::row:::
     :::column span="8":::
 **Step 7**:
-You're finally ready to propose your changes to the remote `master` branch.
+You're finally ready to propose your changes to the remote `main` branch.
 To do this, you begin a pull request.
 When configured in Azure Pipelines or another CI/CD system, this step triggers the build process and you can watch your changes move through the pipeline.
-After the build succeeds and others approve your pull request, your code can be merged into the remote `master` branch.
+After the build succeeds and others approve your pull request, your code can be merged into the remote `main` branch.
 (It's still up to a human to merge the changes.)
     :::column-end:::
     :::column:::
         :::image type="content" source="../media/2-github-paths-7.png" alt-text="A diagram showing a pull request from a branch into main.":::